TABLE OF CONTENTS

 3.3 The personal status, its aspects relating to the civil status (name, domicile, capacity)

-Under German conflict-of-law rules, legal questions raised by the personal legal status of a natural person are governed by the legal system of the country of which the person concerned is a national.
-This applies in principle to names (for details, see Article 10 EGBGB) and to the question whether a natural person enjoys legal capacity and capacity to contract (Article 7 EGBGB).
+Under German conflict-of-law rules, legal questions raised by the personal legal status of a natural person are governed by the legal system of the country of which the person concerned is a national (Heimatrecht).
+This applies in principle to names (for details, see Article 10 EGBGB) and to the question of whether a natural person enjoys legal capacity and capacity to contract (Article 7 EGBGB).

-Where a person has more than one nationality, Article 5(1), first sentence, EGBGB stipulates that reference must be made to the ‘effective nationality’, i.e. the nationality of the State with which the person with multiple nationalities has the closest connection.
+Where a person has more than one nationality (Mehrstaater), Article 5(1), first sentence, EGBGB stipulates that reference must be made to the ‘effective nationality’, i.e. the nationality of the state with which the person with multiple nationalities has the closest connection.
 If, however, a person with multiple nationalities also has German nationality, Article 5(1), second sentence, EGBGB provides that German nationality alone applies.